ansegura7/ansegura7.github.io/aboutme.md

 <img width="100%" alt="Andres Segura Tinoco image" src="https://raw.githubusercontent.com/ansegura7/ansegura7.github.io/master/img/avatar-wide-icon-ast.jpg" >

 My name is Andres Segura Tinoco.
-I was born in Colombia and I grew up in Venezuela.
-I'm a Computer and Information engineer, with more than 10 years of experience creating robust and high impact software solutions.
+I was born in Colombia and I grew up in Venezuela and I have more than 10 years of experience creating intelligent, robust and high impact software solutions.
+I received a Master's in Information Engineering from <a href="https://sistemas.uniandes.edu.co/es/mine" target="_blank">Universidad de los Andes</a>.
+I did my bachelor in Computer Science at Universidad de Oriente.

 My research interests are in:
 - Data Compression